sap-tutorials/Tutorials/tutorials/btp-app-analytics-setup-use/btp-app-analytics-setup-use.md

 1. Speed up development by reducing the amount of front-end code needed to build SAP Fiori apps.
 2. Drive UX consistency and compliance with the latest SAP Fiori design guidelines.

 SAP Fiori elements for OData version 2 (V2) offers **Analytical list page (ALP)** as a separate floor plan for a unique way to analyze data step by step from different perspectives, to investigate a root cause through drill-down, and to act on transactional content.
 On the other hand, in SAP Fiori elements for OData V4, the **Analytical List Page (ALP)** is not a separate floor plan, but rather a "flavor" of the **List Report Object Page** floor plan.
-Hence, we can configure a **List Report Object Page** floor plan in such a way that it can serve as an "ALP flavor" report page.
+Hence, you can configure a **List Report Object Page** floor plan in such a way that it can serve as an "ALP flavor" report page.

 [DONE]
 [ACCORDION-END]